2-2 SBCT holds Opening Ceremony in Sa Kaeo Province for Cobra Gold 2024

-U.S. Army soldiers of the 2nd Stryker Brigade Combat Team, 7th Infantry Division, and members of the Royal Thai Army conduct the Opening Ceremony for Exercise Cobra Gold, Feb.
+U.S. Army Col. Andrew Gallo, commander of the 2nd Stryker Brigade Combat Team, 7th Infantry Division, and U.S. Army Lt.
+Col. Carmen Bucci, commander of 1st Battalion, 17th Infantry Regiment, stand with members of the Royal Thai Army during the opening ceremony for Exercise Cobra Gold, Feb.
 27, 2024, in Sa Kaeo Province, Thailand.
-This year is the 43rd iteration of the multilateral exercise.
-(U.S. Army video by Spc.
-Hayden Epperley, 2-2 SBCT)
+This year marks the 43rd iteration of the multilateral exercise held from Feb.
+27 to March 8, 2024.
+(U.S. Army photo by Staff Sgt.
+Effie Mahugh, 7th Infantry Division)

 |Date Taken: